vspw/ranger_automation_assist/README.md

   /data/base/eng/washington
   /data/base/eng/california
 ```
-Second, autoIdentifyAttributesKeys are read by the application.
+**Second**, autoIdentifyAttributesKeys are read by the application.
 The application then tries to find appropriate values for these keys.
 - Parsing "depth-paths" from REVERSE and assign each key to corrponding sub-directory (values).
 ```
 Dept=hr